Alfresco/docs-alfresco/ags/latest/admin/index.md

 The Audit tool maintains a complete trace of all the actions on every record and cannot be altered.
 The information that is captured and stored includes:

-* Any action on any record, folder, category, or the File Plan
+* Any action on any record, folder, category, or the {% include tooltip.html word="fileplan" text="File Plan" %}
 * The user who carried out the action
 * The date and time of the action